nballier/RELIA/5_Projects.md

 (Eitanite, Hind, Nelson) <br/>
 (phonological, rhythmic pattern, text generation)

 INSTRUCTIONS:
 The pronouncing package and its youtube tutorial: generate poems with the pronouncing library / https://www.youtube.com/watch?v=W0pdPNh86H0
-1 hour youtube video for reverse engineering : find how the functions do what they do extend functions from the demo pr.rhymes("failings") pr.rhyming_part(pr.phones) logical values and test : do these words rhyme?
+1 hour youtube video for reverse engineering : find how the functions do what they do, extend functions from the demo pr.rhymes("failings") pr.rhyming_part(pr.phones) logical values and test : do these words rhyme?

 INSTRUCTIONS :  investigate the Carnegie Mellon university phonetic dictionary <br/>
 http://www.speech.cs.cmu.edu/cgi-bin/cmudict <br/>
 Look at stress patterns for words (and stress notation: 2, 1, 0) <br/>
 Generate Heptasyllabic poems <br/>
 Search for text-generation githubs, detail corpora (2pac?), detail the patterns generated

+Suggestions:
+check the Jabberwocky implementation
+OULIPO RAP: use only certain vowels in your poem.

 ASSIGNMENT : in class,  present the CMU dictionary as a resource and the corresponding library (CMU, pronouncing).